Mekhov Uezd

-The Mekhov uezd (Меховский уезд; powiat miechowski) was one of the subdivisions of the Kielce Governorate of the Russian Empire.
+The Mekhov uezd (Меховский уезд; Powiat miechowski) was one of the subdivisions of the Kielce Governorate of the Russian Empire.
 It was situated in the southern part of the governorate.
 Its administrative centre was Mekhov.

 History

-The Uezd was formed in 1837 as part of the Kraków Voivodeship and later part of the Kraków Governorate, which was renamed to the Kielce Governorate in 1842.
+The uezd was formed in 1837 as part of the Kraków Voivodeship and later part of the Kraków Governorate, which was renamed to the Kielce Governorate in 1842.
 After 1844 it was part of the Radom Governorate, and since 1867 it was once again part of the Kielce Governorate when it was reestablished.
 In 1919, it was transformed into Miechów County, Kielce Voivodeship, Poland.

 Demographics

-At the time of the Russian Empire Census of 1897, the Mekhov Uezd had a population of 114,410.
+At the time of the Russian Empire Census of 1897, the Mekhov uezd had a population of 114,410.
 Of these, 4,175 people lived in the city of Mekhov.

-In the Uezd, 93.4% spoke Polish, 5.0% Yiddish, 1.2% Russian and 0.4% other languages.
+In the uezd, 93.4% spoke Polish, 5% Yiddish, 1.2% Russian, 0.2% Ukrainian, 0.1% German, and 0.1% spoke other languages as their native language.